 In reviewing the Company's pay programs, the Compensation Committee considers whether the programs encourage unnecessary or excessive risk taking that might have an adverse impact on the Company.
 At the request of the Compensation Committee, the Company's internal compensation consultants (the "WTW consultants") completed a 2020 risk assessment of the Company's compensation programs with the review and concurrence of Semler Brossy Consulting Group LLC ("SBCG"), the Compensation Committee's independent compensation consultant.
 The 2020 risk assessment included a review of the design and features of the Company's incentive compensation programs in place, as well as an evaluation of program structure and philosophy, design characteristics, performance management and governance practices relative to compensation risk factors.
-The 2020 compensation programs do not create risks that are reasonably likely to have a material adverse effect on the Company.
+The 2020 compensation risk assessment led SBCG and the Compensation Committee to agree that the Company's compensation programs do not create risks that are reasonably likely to have a material adverse effect on the Company.